-- (a) A candidate who fails any of the courses offered will require the permission of the Dean of Science and approval of the Chair of the Board of Studies: Antarctic Studies, to repeat those failed courses or offer any other course in its place. - (b) A candidate who fails any courses offered and is not successful under Regulation 6(a) shall not be awarded the Postgraduate Diploma in Antarctic Studies, but will be awarded a Certificate of Proficiency for each course passed at the University of Canterbury.
+- (a) Re-enrolment to repeat a failed course or to offer any other course offered in its place will only be permitted in exceptional circumstances with the permission of the Programme Director and the Dean of Science. - (b) A candidate who fails a course and is not successful under Regulation 6(a) shall not be awarded the Postgraduate Diploma in Antarctic Studies, but will be awarded a Certificate of Proficiency for each course passed at the University of Canterbury.